mrkaleArduinoLib/gbj_tm1637/README.md

 <a id="interface"></a>
 ## Interface

+* The methods in **bold** return [result or error codes](#results) and communicate with the controller directly.
+* The getters in _italic_ are static and can be called directly from the library without need of their instantiation.
-The methods in bold return [result or error codes](#results) and communicate with the controller directly.
-The methods for screen buffer manipulation return nothing, just update the content of the screen buffer as an image of controller registers, and must be followed by [display()](#display) method in order to display the content of the screen buffer.
+* The methods for screen buffer manipulation return nothing, just update the content of the screen buffer as an image of controller registers, and must be followed by [display()](#display) method in order to display the content of the screen buffer.

-It is possible to use functions from the parent library [Print](#dependency), which is extended by this library.
+* It is possible to use functions from the parent library [Print](#dependency), which is extended by this library.

-##### Main functions
+#### Main functions

 * [gbj_tm1637()](#constructor)
 * [**begin()**](#begin)